-Solar cars must be equipped with a horn that can be heard at a sound power level between 75 and 102 dBA at a distance of 15 m in front of the solar car.
-The horn must be permanently mounted, operated from the steering wheel.
-Horn must be able to operate for up to 5 minutes continuously at the required volume.
+Solar cars shall be equipped with a horn that can be heard at a sound power level between 75 and 102 dBA at a distance of 15 m in front of the solar car.
+The horn shall be permanently mounted, operated from the steering wheel, and shall be able to operate for up to 5 minutes continuously at the required volume.